 Samson Kambalu is a Malawian multimedia artist, author, filmmaker and professor at Oxford University.
-He is one of four cutting-edge international creatives to have recently joined the roster of the Goodman Gallery in Cape Town.

 The artist describes the way public screenings of lively Hollywood action films on the streets of Malawi would entertain onlookers, that reels of footage would be cut up and joined with other action sequences in the name of pure entertainment.
 These choppy amalgamations of iconic Bruce Lee and Chuck Norris films left such a mark on young Kambalu that it is now a central hallmark of his work.

 “A lot of the projectors that were used in Malawi were old.
 They would break down all the time, so much so that the breaking down of film became part of the aesthetic.
 That has inspired the way I make film,” says Kambalu.
 “Some of the composition would be taken out as opposed to what you’d see in typical Western cinema for a passive audience – there’s no such thing as a passive audience in Africa.”